sandstorm12/RLExperiments/custom_cdqn_lunarlander_v2/README.md

 ## Issues and future work

 1. Feature: Improve training stability
-2. Bug: As you can see in the demo gif there are some situations of wrong actions; find out why
+2. ~~Bug: As you can see in the demo gif there are some situations of wrong actions; find out why~~
-3. Feature: Make the decision resolution more by providing the previous frames as temporal dimension, not the future frames with the repeated actions
+3. ~~Feature: Make the decision resolution more by providing the previous frames as temporal dimension, not the future frames with the repeated actions~~ (didn't work)
+4. Bug: Training takes longer than what I think is expected (~20hrs)

 ## Contributors